jitheeshjames96/Shoplystproject/README.md

 git clone https://github.com/jitheeshjames96/Shoplystproject.git
 cd Shoplystproject

+upload the Project folder to your s3 bucket

-2. Prepare Keypair and env config file
+2. Prepare Keypair and env config file with s3 paths as per your bucket name and change the other parameters as per your convinience

-Create a key pair and i am. attaching it with ec2 machine but not enabling the ssh open in sg.
+Create a key pair and attached it with ec2 machine, but not enabling the ssh open in sg.
+Change that keyname as per tour key in env. json file
 In case of ssm failure, an alternative to access the machine.

-env file is created with parameters passed to cloudflormation, so that no values will be hard coded in template.
+env file is created with parameters which is passed to master stack, so that no values will be hard coded in template.